Functional Gastrointestinal Disorders

 1. Identifying any underlying causes (See: What caused my SIBO?)

-3. Correcting nutrient deficiencies common in cases of SIBO, such as deficiencies in calcium, magnesium, vitamin B12, Iron and fat-soluble vitamins A, D, E, and K.
+3. Correct nutrient deficiencies common in cases of SIBO, such as deficiencies in calcium, magnesium, vitamin B12, Iron, and fat-soluble vitamins A, D, E, and K.

-4. Preventing recurrence Diet and SIBO In cases of SIBO, carbohydrates, such as fructose, lactose, and fermentable oligo-, di-, monosaccharides and polyols (FODMAPs), may be fermented by bacteria in the small intestine leading to increased digestive symptoms, such as abdominal pain, bloating, and flatulence.
-Some individuals may experience improvements in bacterial overgrowth and associated symptoms by following a carbohydrate-restricting diet, such as the elemental diet, the low-FODMAP diet, the SIBO Biphasic diet and its variants (See attached diets), the Specific Carbohydrate Diet (SCD), and the Gut and Psychology Syndrome (GAPS) diet.
-My good friend Dr. Gerard Mullin MD, associate professor of gastroenterology, Johns Hopkins University published this study on the botanical treatment of SIBO.
+4. Preventing recurrence: Diet and SIBO.
+In cases of SIBO, carbohydrates, such as fructose, lactose, and fermentable oligo-, di-, monosaccharides, and polyols (FODMAPs), may be fermented by bacteria in the small intestine, leading to increased digestive symptoms, such as abdominal pain, bloating, and flatulence.
+Some individuals may experience improvements in bacterial overgrowth and associated symptoms by following a carbohydrate-restricting diet, such as the elemental diet, the low-FODMAP diet, the SIBO Biphasic diet, and its variants (See attached diets), the Specific Carbohydrate Diet (SCD), and the Gut and Psychology Syndrome (GAPS) diet.
+My good friend and colleague, Dr. Gerard Mullin, MD, associate professor of gastroenterology at Johns Hopkins University, published this study on the botanical treatment of SIBO.

-Herbal Therapy Is Equivalent to Rifaximin for the Treatment of Small Intestinal Bacterial Overgrowth https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4030608/
+Herbal Therapy Is Equivalent to Rifaximin for the Treatment of Small Intestinal Bacterial Overgrowth - NCBI Article Link

-Many of the symptom of SIBO which are bloating, gas, constipation/diarrhea, abdominal pain, belching and or flatulence, nausea and symptoms of leaky gut such as rashes and food allergies and steatorrhea (fatty stools) can also present with small intestinal fungal overgrowth.
+Many of the symptoms of SIBO, which are bloating, gas, constipation/diarrhea, abdominal pain, belching and or flatulence, nausea, and signs of leaky gut such as rashes, food allergies, and steatorrhea (fatty stools), can also present with small intestinal fungal overgrowth.

-Dr. Satish Rao, a prominent gastroenterologist and researcher states that 24% of patients with SIBO have concurrent SIFO.
-One may have SIFO alone but it’s quite interesting to know that one quarter of all SIBO patients have an overgrowth of yeast in their intestines.
-It is also important to understand why conventional treatments may fail with antibiotic treatment alone when both conditions are present.
+Dr. Satish Rao, a prominent gastroenterologist and researcher, states that 24% of patients with SIBO have concurrent SIFO.
+One may have SIFO alone, but interestingly, one-quarter of all SIBO patients have an overgrowth of yeast in their intestines.
+Understanding why conventional treatments may fail with antibiotics alone when both conditions are present is also essential.

 Breath testing is the gold standard to diagnose SIBO, but that test cannot determine the presence of SIFO.
-The truth, is that other than culturing a sample from the small intestine that would be performed by a gastroenterologist in special circumstances, there are no direct tests available.
-The GI-Map which is stool test, does contain markers for some species of fungi, however, we cannot rely on this alone to identify it because fungal organisms tend to burrow into the mucus layer in the intestine known as a bio-film to evade detection.
-There is a special urine test known as an OAT test (Organic Acids Test) that captures the metabolites of the fungus, so despite its stealth nature, we can see it’s by-products which would indicate its presence.
+The truth is that no direct tests are available besides culturing a sample from the small intestine that would be performed by a gastroenterologist in exceptional circumstances.
+The GI-Map, which is a stool test, does contain markers for some species of fungi; however, we cannot rely on this alone to identify it because fungal organisms tend to burrow into the mucus layer in the intestine known as a bio-film to evade detection.
+There is a particular urine test known as an OAT test (Organic Acids Test) that captures the metabolites of the fungus, so despite its stealth nature, we can see its by-products, which would indicate its presence.

-There are some specific botanicals that can be used to treat both SIBO and SIFO effectively, but it’s imperative to understand that diet and lifestyle play a key role to eradicate and prevent reoccurrences.
+There are specific botanicals used to treat both SIBO and SIFO effectively.
+Still, it's imperative to understand that diet and lifestyle play a pivotal role in eradicating and preventing reoccurrences.

-A low sugar diet is mandatory, followed by a lower simple carbohydrate diet, but if you follow the SIBO Bi-phasic diet, you will starve out the dietary constituents that contribute to its overgrowth.
+A low-sugar diet is mandatory, followed by a lower simple carbohydrate diet.
+Still, if you follow an SIBO-oriented diet, you will starve out the dietary constituents that contribute to its overgrowth.
+It takes discipline!

 Contact Us